 Understatement of the decade: SEO has changed a lot in the past few years.

-It’s difficult for marketers to stay on top of so many changes – learning about them, adjusting their strategies, tracking and measuring the results of the changes, etc.
+It’s difficult for marketers to stay on top of so many changes – learning about them, adjusting their strategies, tracking and measuring the results, etc.

 Keeping reading as we debunk some of the SEO myths floating around.
 (Except the one that SEO is dead.
 We address that crazy-wrong myth here.)